Chapter 3 Making Maps in R

 Cool huh?

-library also includes functions for simple spatial operations, geocoding and reverse geocoding using OSM.
-For more check vignette("tmap-getstarted")
+The tmap library also includes functions for simple spatial operations, geocoding and reverse geocoding using OSM.
+For more check vignette("tmap-getstarted").

 3.4 Raster with tmap